OPENING RECEPTION: May 11, 2018 7-9PM

 ON VIEW: Through June 17, 2018

-Narrett’s work has been shown at BRIC, Squat Gallery, and 315 Gallery, all in Brooklyn; Freight + Volume, SPRING/BREAK Art Show, and Booth Gallery, all in NY; Hunterdon Art Museum, Clinton, NJ; Lux Art Institute, Encinitas, CA; and Museum Rijswijk, Holland.
-Her past residencies include those at the Museum of Arts and Design, NY; the Lux Art Institute, Encinitas, CA; and DNA Gallery, Provincetown, MA.
+Sophia Narrett’s work has been shown at BRIC and 315 Gallery in Brooklyn; the Museum of Sex, Freight + Volume, SPRING/BREAK Art Show, and Nancy Margolis Gallery, all in NY; Hunterdon Art Museum, Clinton, NJ; Lux Art Institute, Encinitas, CA; and Museum Rijswijk, Holland.
+Her past residencies include those at the Skowhegan School of Painting and Sculpture, Skowhegan, ME; the Museum of Arts and Design, NY; and the Lux Art Institute, Encinitas, CA. She is a 2018 recipient of a Pollock-Krasner Foundation Grant.
 She holds a BA in Visual Arts from Brown University and a MFA in Painting from the Rhode Island School of Design, both in Providence, RI.

 Sophia Narrett is a 2017-18 recipient of the ArtFP, an open call for Brooklyn-based visual artists to exhibit at BRIC House.
 For more information, visit BRICartsmedia.org/ArtFP